Love is a four letter word.

 Every generation receives a call to assert such principles anew.
 They require our stewardship.

 The nuanced discussions of how the big principles are expressed and negotiated within the particulars of our present day and age will inform much of the material I produce going forward.

 To wrap up the discussion of Love as both the alpha and omega, the impetus and the goal, the great synthesizer, doorway to Reality and Reality itself, our gift to experience the transcendent while living on Earth, I’ll leave Mozart with the last word…

-…one of those souls who brilliantly expressed that most bittersweet fact of the human condition: the aching for the eternal while gripped in this necessarily limited experience of time and form.
+…one of those souls who brilliantly expressed that most bittersweet state that many people experience: the aching for the eternal while gripped in this necessarily limited experience of time and form.